-About the Model report of operations 10
+About the Model report of operations

-Presentation of report of operations 1
+Presentation of report of operations 11

 Contents of report of operations 11

 Specific requirements under Standing Direction 5.2 11

-Disclosure requirement - estimates presented as actual results 1
+Disclosure requirement - estimates presented as actual results 11

-Department of Technology report of operations - FRD guidance 12
+Declaration in report of operations 12

 Section 1: Year in review 13

-Section 2: Governance and organisational structure 33
+Section 2: Governance and organisational structure

-Section 3: Workforce data 4
+Section 3: Workforce data

-Section 4: Other disclosures 47
+Section 4: Other disclosures 45

-Disclosure index 74
+Disclosure index 70

-About the model report of operations
+About the Model report of operations

-SD5.2 FRD 22H The report of operations is an integral part of a department's annual report.
+The report of operations is an integral part of a department's annual report.
 It provides users with general information about the entity and its activities, operational highlights for the reporting period, future directions and other relevant information not included in the financial statements.
 It is a document akin to the directors' report, which forms a significant part of the annual reports of companies.